codership/documentation/galeracluster/source/glossary.rst

    Streaming Replication
       Provides an alternative replication method for handling large or long-running write transactions.
 This is a new feature in version 4.0 of Galera Cluster.
 In older versions the feature is unsupported.

-      Under normal operation, the node performs all replication and certification events when the transaction commits, which with large transactions can result in conflicts as smaller transactions get in first.
-With Streaming Replication, the node breaks the transaction into fragments, then certifies and applies them on all the slave nodes while the initial transaction is still in progress.
-Once certified, conflicting transactions can no longer abort the fragment.
+      Under normal operation, the node performs all replication and certification operations when the transaction commits, which with large transactions can result in conflicts if smaller transactions are committed first.
+With Streaming Replication, the node breaks the transaction into fragments, then certifies and replicates them to all nodes while the transaction is still in progress.
+Once certified, a fragment can no longer be aborted by a conflicting transaction.

       .. note:: For more information see :doc:`streamingreplication` and :doc:`usingsr`.